Biblio-Mat: Origin

 Stephen Fowler, owner of The Monkey's Paw, and his friend Craig Small conceived of the Biblio-Mat in 2012.
 Fowler, looking for ways to attract customers to his shop’s booth at an upcoming street fair, shared with Small his idea of painting a large cardboard box to look like a vending machine, inside of which an assistant would drop an old random book out of a slot in exchange for a coin.
 Small loved the idea, but proposed creating a real mechanized vending machine instead.
 The Biblio-Mat was installed at The Monkey’s Paw in November of 2012.
 The original price to vend a book was CDN$2.
 In 2022, the price was increased to $5.

 Design

 The Biblio-Mat was inspired by vending machines from the 1940s and 50s and was designed to complement the existing aesthetic of The Monkey's Paw bookshop.
 The machine's shell, made from a salvaged steel office storage locker, is painted pistachio-green at its base and ivory white on top.
 It features chrome accents and vintage lettering.

 Random delivery system

-The insertion of a coin or token prompts the Bilbio-Mat's microprocessor to randomly select a book from one of three vertical stacks and triggers an antique telephone bell that rings upon delivery.
+The insertion of a coin or token prompts the Biblio-Mat's microprocessor to randomly select a book from one of three vertical stacks and triggers an antique telephone bell that rings upon delivery.
 The Biblio-Mat has been referred to as a “serendipity machine."
 Small said, in an interview with CTV News: "You don't choose the book, the universe chooses it for you."